 - Specialised rehabilitation facilities for reptiles.
 Reptile rehabilitation is normally carried on the back of other specialised rehabilitators who do the work as they are permitted to do it, but it is not their forte.
 All reptiles require expensive and specialised enclosures for effective rehabilitation and even specialised knowledge between the different types of species.
 Someone who specialises in snakes, may not be able to do chameleons as these are highly sensitive to correct husbandry, even when healthy.

 - Making indigenous species more easily available to the public.
 I am certainly not in favour of removing the permit system, but it needs to be more streamlined and efficient.
 If people can easily obtain legal specimens and have few to no hassles with Nature Conservation there would possibly be less specimens removed from the wild.
 Taking tortoises for instance.
 Many tortoises are removed from the wild or sold on the side of the road for tourists.
 The specimens get taken to homes where most people have hardly any knowledge on their dietary needs or enclosures.
 A lot of them land up dying or becoming a teething toy for the family pet.
 A rehabilitation facility as mentioned above could donate to the public for a cost of any medical costs incurred, but also recommend to people how to correctly keep the animal.
 Inspections of such facilities should be made compulsory.
-As the conservation Authorities have the limited resources they should allow “reservist” officials to do inspections on their behalf.
-If it is not up to scratch with the minimum keeping requirements, the Conservation Authority legal / inspectorate is called in to prosecute or remove the animal.
+As the conservation authorities have the limited resources they should allow “reservist” officials to do inspections on their behalf.
+These people could educate and assist to get the husbandry up to standard.
+If it is not up to scratch on follow up, with the minimum keeping requirements, the Conservation Authority legal / inspectorate is called in to prosecute or remove the animal.
 Wild caught animals typically have parasites and are of greater risk to captive bred, so very quickly people will rather be after captive specimens.

 - Breeding and release programs into the wild.
 As with most endangered mammals and birds there are registered and acknowledged breeding facilities in place, but there is very little being done for reptiles.
 Reptiles do not tame and therefore could easily be released back into the wild and survive.
 There is no greater risk of the spreading diseases into the wild in reptiles than with mammals / birds.
 I do agree that a medical examination should be done prior to release to ensure the animal is as healthy as possible.
 Such release programs must be done with the Conservation Authority to ensure they are released in a suitable area of known populations or previously recorded populations.
 Such releases, I expect, would only strengthen the genetic gene pool in that region, even if it is not known where the animal originally came.
 Sub-species of any species are capable of interbreeding and having young that are fertile.
 Species do not cross breed so there would be little, if any chance of hybrids naturally developing.

 - Education programs on the risks of pollution and needlessly killing off these predators, even if it is through the indirect use of poisons.
-People are unaware as to the amount of rodents that a raptor and reptile eats in a year, or the amounts of good chameleons do in the garden.
+People are unaware as to the amount of rodents that a raptor and/ or reptile eats in a year, or the amounts of good chameleons do in the garden.
 If there were large amounts of snakes in an area it would probably indicate a high population of rodents, so they are only carrying out their intended existence of keeping prey in controlled populations.
+Humans poor management of waste often brings these rodents in.

 - Education programs to the youth to reduce the fear and fallacies that surround snakes.
 A lot of the fear people have is through ignorance rather than phobia.
-I have seen with a couple of good friends of mine who used to be terrified of snakes and could only tell me fallacies surrounding them, now keep snakes.
+I have seen with a couple of good friends of mine who used to be terrified of snakes.
+They could only tell me fallacies surrounding them, now keep snakes.
 The fear and fallacy was broken down with education.
 I have also received snake call-outs for the removal of problem snakes that children have found on their properties that I gave educational talks to.
-They managed to persuade their parents not to kill the animal and have it removed, where I also give parents basic knowledge of snakes in the area.
+They managed to persuade their parents not to kill the animal and have it removed.
+This gave me the chance to give parents basic knowledge of snakes in the area.
 Just the work I had done over the few years made a visible impact.
 One thing to be noted is that to educate children it is recommended that live specimens be used.
 It has a far greater impact and sticks in their minds better than slide shows or digital presentations.
-Kids are subjected day in and day out to digital stimuli that live stimuli gets more attention for longer.
+It improves the chances of empathy than looking at pictures on an iPad.
+Kids are subjected day in and day out to digital stimuli.
+Live stimuli gets more attention for longer and something they can relate to.
 Another advantage of using live specimens is one can show their behaviour more easily and the handling of the snakes can aid reduce fear.
 Allowing children to handle a species like the Common Egg Eater (Dasypeltis scabra) greatly assists in fear removal.
 Also showing behavioural traits like a Rinkhals (Hemachatus haemachatus) shamming dead.
 It is impossible to show this behaviour using photographs.
 Using cobra’s in talks also helps to relieve the perceived aggression of these species.
-Although it is pushed that if you do not have the training do not handle, it removes the major killer impression people have of them.
+Although it is stressed that if you do not have the training do not handle.
+But if you can it removes the major killer impression people have of them.
 I do admit there are inherent risks in such talks and rules and regulations of such talks should be imposed.
 This is to ensure the safety of the attendants.
-For instance safe working distance between handler and audience, a second handler present in case of a freak accident, the correct handling equipment be used by someone who is either adequately trained or has the required experience to do such talks.
-Even though the risk is still there it can be greatly reduced in my opinion that for the good these talks do, it is worth they be done more often, but I must insist by recognised people.
+For instance safe working distance between handler and audience.
+A second handler present in case of a freak accident.
+Correct handling equipment be used by someone who is adequately trained and has the required experience to do such talks.
+Even though the risk is still there, it can be greatly reduced in my opinion.
+They will therefore do more good and should be promoted.
+I must insist by recognised people.
 “Cowboy” handlers could easily do more damage to the cause than good and this is what needs to be avoided.
-Greater control regulations need to be in place for training to ensure that there is a standard all presenters have to meet before they can carryout talks.
-Given the permit issues, even the use of exotics can be beneficial in the removal of fear and provide knowledge of these misunderstood creatures.
+Greater control regulations need to be in place for training to ensure that there is a standard all presenters meet.
+Given the permit issues, even the use of exotics can be beneficial in the removal of fear.
+Knowledge can be passed on of these misunderstood creatures.
+It will be better if the departments would link up with private people to promote the talks.
+They could assist with permits, as the big picture is conservations.
+This is in theory what they stand for.

-I am sure there are many other ideas that can be brought to the attention of the authorities that can assist in the preservation of our wealth of indigenous reptiles that are an integral part of the food chain.
+I am sure there are many other ideas that can be brought to the attention of the authorities.
+These could assist in preserving of our indigenous reptiles that are an integral part of the food chain.
+These efforts similarly can assist our other wildlife and fauna.